 Why Walking in Circles Occurs in Dogs

 Surprisingly, there are quite a few underlying issues that can cause your dog to start walking in circles.
-There can be the problem of ear infections, the feeling of being off balance, a major or minor injury, stroke, or unusual behavior such as OCD.
-Some of the symptoms from these health issues can be mistaken for a more serious disease, so it is of the utmost importance that your dog is taken in for a medical check up.
+We would consider ear infections, an injury, stroke, brain tumour, idiopathic vestibular disease or anxiety disorder.
+As serious health issues can be at play, it is of the utmost importance that your dog is taken in for a medical check up right away.
 That will determine what course of action is needed for each of these situations.

 Inner Ear Infection

-One of the most common reasons why dogs walk in circles, the ear infection needs to be treated right away.
+One of the most common reasons why dogs walk in circles, any ear infection needs to be treated right away.
 If your dog is having an ear problem, you will be able to tell by its behavior.
-If there are any offensive smells coming from the ear, redness, inability to focus the eyes, or head shaking, there is a very high chance your dog has an ear infection.
+If there are any offensive smells coming from the ear, a head tilt, ear scratching, redness or head shaking, there is a very high chance your dog has an ear infection.

 Without proper treatment, this infection can creep further down into the ear, eventually causing more major issues.
 So, take your dog to the veterinarian right away.
 Treatment is typically simple, depending on the severity, and involves a deep cleaning and prescribed medications.